-Our county is strongest when we all have access to affordable and safe housing, quality education, transportation, health care, and clean air and water.
-I will be an advocate of all of District 8, including the areas that have been the most left behind.
-We need to thoughtfully address the inequalities that exist across the District and the County to ensure a healthy and safe community for all.
+Our county is strongest when we all have access to affordable and safe housing; quality education, transportation and health care; thriving businesses; and clean air and water.
+I will be an advocate of all of District 8, including the areas that have been most left behind.
+We need to thoughtfully address the inequities that exist across the District and the County to ensure a prosperous community, one that is healthy and safe community for all.

 MICHELLE'S PROMISE TO DISTRICT 8